 Bitcoiners also justify the value of Bitcoin by noting that it is outside of the system and therefore not subject to manipulation.
 Any item with a price that is traded can be manipulated.
 There are already plans for a Bitcoin ETF.
 ETFs provide Wall Street with any number of potential manipulative devices, including lending, short selling and hypothecation.
 If someone or some entity wished to manipulate the price of Bitcoin it could be done.

 The price of Bitcoin is clearly in a bubble as its price has not been driven by any identifiable fundamentals or meaningful comparables.
 A stable Bitcoin price is extremely important in determining its future as a viable currency.
 A crash in Bitcoin’s price would make it further unsuited for use as an everyday currency and damage Bitcoin’s long term ability to continue as a viable currency.
 If that happens Bitcoin will have failed the market test.
 If, however, despite the flaws pointed out here, Bitcoin’s price stabilizes and its adoption as a currency increases, it will have passed the market test.
 My bet is that it won’t but markets are smarter than me or any of us.

-*even if security prevents the stolen Bitcoins from ever being used, hacker/thieves can shut down the Bitcoin system by stealing large amounts of Bitcoins to disrupt the 21 million limited supply.
+*even if security prevents the stolen Bitcoins from ever being used, hacker/thieves can shut down the Bitcoin system by stealing large amounts of Bitcoins to intentionally disrupt the 21 million limited supply.
+Government confiscation of Bitcoin can achieve the same result.
 The 21 million Bitcoin limit is a dual edged sword which means there can be no further discovery of Bitcoin even if most of them have gone missing.
 The inability to create more Bitcoins in the event that most of them have been stolen or lost would render the currency useless.
 The 21 million limit is a built in kill switch.